Last Updated on August 18, 2020 by Inspire Malibu

 Scientific research into addiction has come a long way since locking alcoholics and drug addicts in sanitariums for the insane.
 We now know that addiction is a chronic, relapsing brain disease that some people are at risk for due to genetics, while others develop the condition as a result of post-traumatic stress disorder, depression or a number of other underlying factors.
 Scientific studies have played a vital role in how physicians treat addiction.

 In 2013 though, the Centers for Medicare and Medicaid Services (CMS) began deleting substance use disorder data from files they previously shared with researchers.
 This is a blow to everyone in the field of addiction.
-Scientists can no longer track and compile information on the millions of people suffering from dependency issues, which makes it all but impossible to know which procedures and interventions are working or not.
+Scientists can no longer track and compile information on the millions of people suffering from dependency issues, making it impossible to know which procedures and interventions are working or not.

-The news of CMS deleting data files broke in December 2014, but made little news until Nobel Prize winner August Deaton, and his co-author Anne Case, released the findings of their latest study.
-The researchers found that mortality rates of middle-aged white men are spiking more in the U.S. than anywhere else in the world.
+The news of CMS deleting data files broke in December 2014 but made little news until Nobel Prize winner August Deaton and his co-author Anne Case released the findings of their latest study.
+The researchers found that the mortality rates of middle-aged white men are spiking more in the U.S. than anywhere else.

-What are the Substance Abuse Research Findings From August Dean and Anne Case?
+What is the Substance Abuse Research Findings From August Dean and Anne’s Case?

 - An uptick in reliance on opioid pain medications, starting in the late 1990s and leading to poor health and mortality outcomes